 When you localize your software, you increase its usability.
 You add value to your clients and differentiate your brand from competitors.
 It’s not an easy process, but it will pay off in the long run with increased sales, market share, and growing brand recognition.

-Now that you understand why software localization is so important for your future in the software market, you need to start planning a cohesive global strategy.
+Now that you understand why software translation and localization are so important for your future in the software market, you need to start planning a cohesive global strategy.

 You can’t carry out software localization overnight.
 First, you need to internationalize your software, which means preparing it to be translated and localized for multiple languages and dialects.